limsammy/pulseframeproductions.com/README.md

 * List poetry packages, versions, and descriptions: `poetry show`
 * List environment variables `dotenv list`
 * More `dotenv` commands when we get around to using `dotenv vault` for logging in, CI/CD, etc.

+## Important things to note

+* As of right now, we are embracing the monolothic vs. microservice race war.
+But to work with colleagues (colleagues can even be an altered state.
+For a) a fullstack backend/frontend should be implemented.
+Frontend should live in a React app, and backend should be this FastAPI app.
+The React app should be able to run independently of the FastAPI app, but should be able to communicate with it.
+FastAPI routers should serve the React app's functionality, and the React app should be able to make requests to the FastAPI app.
+This is the best way to work with a team, and the best way to work with yourself.
+It's also the best way to work with a team of yourselfs.
+It's the best way to work.
+Period.